MicrosoftDocs/edge-developer/microsoft-edge/accessibility/test.md

 <!-- ====================================================================== -->
-#### Use Accessibility Insights
+## Use Accessibility Insights

-You can also use the assessment feature of [Accessibility Insights](https://accessibilityinsights.io) to measure your website's compliance the [Web Content Accessibility Guidelines (WCAG) 2.2 Level AA](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.2&levels=aaa) success criteria.
+You can also use the assessment feature of [Accessibility Insights](https://accessibilityinsights.io) to measure your website's compliance with the [Web Content Accessibility Guidelines (WCAG) 2.2 Level AA](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.2&levels=aaa) success criteria.
 To learn more, see [Assessment in Accessibility Insights for Web](https://accessibilityinsights.io/docs/en/web/getstarted/assessment/).

 <!-- ====================================================================== -->